 What is Vaginismus?

-What is Vaginismus?
 It is a sexual problem affecting women.
 It causes penetration to be painful or impossible due to the tensing of the vaginal muscles.
 Sufferers may also experience anxiety and pain inserting tampons or undergoing internal examinations.

 The causes of vaginismus are psychological, although it manifests as a physical condition.
 This vaginal tightness may cause sexual discomfort or pain, burning or tearing sensations, and inability to have sex or insert any object into your vagina.